-Artist Sandra Cohen: The over-zealous quality of gun defense by gun owners needled continuously by the fear-mongering gun lobby has become ludicrous.
+Artist Sandra Cohen: The fear-mongering gun lobbyists have continuously needled the over-zealous gun defense by gun owners; it has become ludicrous.
 The refusal to see the reality of the problem, especially after so many recent gun-related tragedies, correlates in my mind with the over-zealous defense of hate by some people who believe they hear the word of God.

 Why did this piece of art resonate for you or seem like it would give you an avenue into writing about this subject?

-Poet Daniel Aristi: I was first drawn towards the hugely dissimilar meanings that the various sets of hands in the painting convey through what in fact amounts to very minor variations in the position of the fingers: two hands together for praying, two hands together (but with some flexed fingers) to simulate a gun.
+Poet Daniel Aristi: I was first drawn towards the hugely dissimilar meanings that the various sets of hands convey through the very minor variations in the fingers’ position: two hands together for praying, two hands together (but with some flexed fingers) to simulate a gun.
 Murder or redemption – fully opposing propositions – depend on whether a couple of fingers get bent or are kept straight.
 I found this concept fascinating.

 Second, I’m Spanish and have spent some years living in South America, which helps me combine English and Spanish when writing poetry.
 The hands in the painting struck me as being Latino imagery, possibly the hands of Virgin Mary as we see her depicted in street and tattoo art in the LA area.
-This speaks to me of ethnicity and violence, against a Hispanic backdrop…
+This speaks to me of Hispanic ethnicity and the surrounding violence.

 What surprises you in the poet’s response to your artwork?

-What do you think is the role of art in regards to real-world, real-time events?
+What do you think is the role of art with regards to real-world, real-time events?
 In other words, what makes a “successful” occasional or political piece of writing or art?

 Artist Sandra Cohen: Honesty.

-As for the level of success of such a political piece of art, I would say that it needs to both contribute to the political goal it has set itself to achieve and, at the same time, it needs to be considered a good piece of art for art’s sake, irrespective of the political context.
+As for the level of success of a political art, I would say that it needs to both contribute to the political goal it has set to achieve and, at the same time, it needs to be considered a good piece of art in itself, aside from the political context.
 In my mind, some of the propaganda posters of the Soviet Union in the 1960s would fulfill this double aim.